Are you tasked with establishing a work schedule for your team? Then you are one of the most important people in your company. “Why?” you might ask.

 It’s good practice to audit the performance of your employee’s work schedule regularly.
 We live in a rapidly evolving world, and the staff schedule that worked last week might not work this week.

 Scheduling is the kind of job that’s always ongoing.
-So, you’ll need to be reviewing your work schedule often to ensure it reflects the latest information affecting your business operations.
+So, you’ll need to review your work regimen often to ensure it reflects the latest information affecting your business operations.